-1.3.1 The EIRENE System Requirements Specification defines the set of requirements which a railway radio system shall comply with in order to ensure interoperability between national railways.
-(I)

-- 1.3.2 The EIRENE Functional Requirements Specification [EIRENE FRS] specifies the functional requirements for EIRENE.
+- 1.3.1 The EIRENE System Requirements Specification defines the set of requirements which a railway radio system shall comply with in order to ensure interoperability between national railways.
+(I) - 1.3.2 The EIRENE Functional Requirements Specification [EIRENE FRS] specifies the functional requirements for EIRENE.
 (I) - 1.3.3 The specification distinguishes between requirements affecting a railway's network infrastructure, onto which mobiles will roam, and the requirements concerning mobiles which may be used in any EIRENE compliant network.
 (I) - 1.3.4 The statements made in the specification are assigned to one of three categories: (I) - Mandatory (indicated by '(M)' at the end of the paragraph).
-It is mandatory that each railway meets these specifications where interoperability on lines, or equipment interoperability, is required. - Optional (indicated by '(O)' at the end of the paragraph).
-Whilst not being mandatory for interoperability, when the option is selected, the method defined in the SRS and FRS by which such features are implemented becomes mandatory, both to provide a consistent service and to present a recognised and agreed standard to manufacturers in order to obtain economies of scale in development and manufacture. - Information (indicated by '(I)' at the end of the paragraph).
-These are statements intended to provide explanatory notes.
+It is mandatory that each railway meets these specifications where interoperability on lines, or equipment interoperability, is required.
+The mandatory requirements define the full set of interoperability requirements for EIRENE systems. - Optional (indicated by '(O)' at the end of the paragraph).
+Optional requirements are not mandatory for interoperability and, as such, the selection (or non-selection) of a set of optional requirements on a national basis shall not be used as a precondition for the certification and the acceptance of roaming mobile equipment on GSM-R networks.
+When an option is selected, the method defined in the SRS and FRS by which such features are implemented becomes mandatory, both to provide a consistent service and to present a recognised and agreed standard to manufacturers in order to obtain economies of scale in development and manufacture. - Information (indicated by '(I)' at the end of the paragraph).
+These are statements intended to provide explanatory notes. - Note: NA is used to indicate that a particular service is not applicable and will therefore not need to be provided.